 If only gamra presented a united viewpoint.
 If only Asto’s army wasn’t keen to get involved.
 If only the Aghyrians at gamra didn’t do what they do best: manipulate and play games with everyone.
 While the ship approaches, the delegates bicker, and the time for negotiating is fast running out.

 The office had been well and truly trashed.
 All of Federza’s elegant furniture smashed to bits.
-They’d even put gauges in the wall.
-And why?
+They’d even put gouges in the wall.
+Why?